BhavyaWithCode/BhavyaNagarMainPortfolio/README.md

 🌟 Welcome to My Portfolio! 🚀

 Hey there! 👋 Welcome to my creative space where pixels meet passion!
-I'm [Author's Name], a dedicated Full Stack Developer with a knack for crafting captivating digital experiences.
+I'm Bhavya Nagar, a dedicated Full Stack Python Web Developer and Flutter Developer with a knack for crafting captivating digital experiences.
 Join me on this journey as we explore the realms of technology and design! 💻✨

 🔧 Technologies & Tools Used 🛠️